hlplab/USEnglish-formant-normalization/data/phonetic vowel statistics/README.md

 - Xie_Jaeger_2020_L1_vowels_statistics_allTimepoints.csv: formant statistics from all talkers in the Xie & Jaeger database, used to train the ideal observers.
+The data has been manually corrected for measurement errors.